 Summary: This article was written and published Sept. ’15; edited Aug. ’17.
 This article is at times a bit technical, yet always very easy to understand.
 Again there are only three dispensations worth considering and basically two ways in viewing the character of the throne of God – either as a governmental throne or a throne of grace.
 Eventually the article provides some exciting teaching and insights on the biblical hopes of genuine Christians.
 This readily comes out to the surface when the principles of the dispensations are understood and contrasted with each other.
 And it isn’t just the throne of God in its different character that may be paired with the different dispensations, but also the different names of God as He has revealed Himself in relationship with man during the time of these differing dispensations.
 The Christian possessing a basic understanding of Scripture should have no problem following along.

 This should be an interesting topic of study.
 As a bible subject the throne of God is similar to the kingdom of God in that both are used in Scripture as a generic term or idea.
 Both take on different specific forms or expressions when associated with the different dispensations.
 In a similar way certain names by which God has revealed Himself are related to the different dispensations, and hopefully I may address these names by the end of the article.
-When I speak of dispensations I only refer to three – the Jewish dispensation, the Christian dispensation (a.k.a. the kingdom of heaven in mystery), and the future millennium (a.k.a. the dispensation of the fullness of times).
-If we begin with the book of Exodus and go through to Revelation twenty-one (21) where we find the start of the eternal state, we are dealing with these three dispensations successively.
+When I speak of dispensations I believe there are only three – the Jewish dispensation, the Christian dispensation, and the future millennium.
+If we begin with the book of Exodus and go through to Revelation twenty-one (21), where we find the start of the eternal state, we are dealing with these three dispensations successively.

 Regardless how many dispensations man may imagine he finds in the book of Genesis, the spiritual enlightenment to be gained in its study is from the understanding of the great biblical principles found there, which are helpful in explaining God’s ways with man in the three dispensations that follow (Exodus – Revelation).
 These principles are many and varied.
-With Adam creature responsibility was tested, and failure resulted.
+With Adam creature responsibility (the creature responsible for obeying the Creator) was tested, and failure resulted.
 After the garden man was now a fallen sinner by nature, and apart from God.
-Man was responsible then for filling the earth with evil and violence.
-God’s judgment comes in with the deluge and destroys the world that existed then, saving only Noah and his family.
+Having still the same responsibility, he became guilty of filling the earth with evil and violence.
+God’s judgment came in with the deluge and destroyed the world that then existed, saving only Noah and his family.
 The principle of government of the earth begins with Noah – the sword placed in man’s hands to curb his evil doings.
 Also the idea of covenant in connection with the earth or blessings on the earth begins in principle, and the thought of the faithfulness of God in keeping covenant regardless.
-With Abram we see the principles of promise, election, and calling – these as understood through God’s sovereign choice and grace.
-Although all these principles existed before Abraham, and God had used them previous to him, still it is with Abraham that these principles come into God’s revelation (His word) in any detail.
+With Abram we see the principles of promise, election, and calling – as understood through God’s sovereign choice and grace.
+Although they existed before Abraham, and God had used them previous to him, still it is with Abraham that these principles come into God’s revelation (His word) in any detail.

-The dispensation that succeeded the Jewish one, the kingdom of heaven in mystery (the Christian dispensation), has as its founding principle the sovereign grace of God through faith.
+The Christian dispensation succeeded the Jewish one and has as its founding principle the sovereign grace of God through faith.
 God’s infallible and eternal work, based on the cross, replaces man’s works of responsibility.
 God freely redeems men individually (Rom.
-3:24), and then baptizes them by the Holy Spirit as members of the body of Christ.
-But this work of God’s goes on unseen and in mystery, so to speak (John 3:8).
-There are many mysteries involved in the kingdom of heaven needing spiritual understanding of the eye of faith of the believer.
-But what does the world readily see during this dispensation?
-They see the outward profession of faith resulting in water baptism by man, and the building up by man of Christendom in the world.
+3:24), and then baptizes them by the Holy Spirit as members of the body of Christ (1 Cor.
+12:13).
+This work of God’s goes on unseen and in mystery, so to speak (John 3:8), requiring the eye of faith of the believer to fully understand.
+But what can the world easily perceive during this dispensation?
+They see how the outward profession of faith results in the plethora of ways a confessor may be baptized, and the creation by man of all the differing entities/groups included in Christendom in the world.
 This the world calls the church, as do, unfortunately, many genuine Christians.
-The world recognizes the pope as the universal head of Christendom.
-Instead of Israel, the corporate entity under God’s eye and blessing on the earth is Christendom.
-The principle of the dispensation is the profession of faith, however true or false this profession may be.
+The world recognizes the pope as its universal head.
+Instead of Israel, now the grand corporate entity under God’s eye and blessing on the earth is Christendom.
+The principle of the dispensation is the profession of faith, however true or false this confession may be.
 The principle of faith involves mystery – “Now faith is the substance of things hoped for, the evidence of things not seen.”

 As a biblical principle, all responsibility issues forth from the existing relationship one is conscious of being in.
 Man was created by God and existed from the beginning as a creature conscious of having a relationship with his Creator.
 Having such consciousness, man must obey the will of God in that relationship.
 Adam, when he was created in innocence, sinned in his one act of disobedience.
 Adam, the responsible man, failed in his responsibility when God tested him by the one command.
 Mankind in Adam was now fallen and a sinner.
 As long as God was testing man’s creature responsibility, mankind was on probation.
 The testing of man continued from Adam in innocence in the garden to right before the cross of Christ.
 In the gospels and before the crucifixion God condemns the world, and declares man lost.
 This is no longer probation.
 The testing of man’s creature responsibility was finished.
 Man was proven by God to be utterly depraved.